ds5010/spring-2023/install.md

   ```
   bash /mnt/c/Documents\ and\ Settings/your.name/Downloads/Miniconda3-latest-Linux-X86_64.sh
   ```
+  * Be patient!
+Don't just hit return or you may respond incorrectly to the prompts...
   * Follow the instructions and accept all the defaults, including default activation
   * When it's done, you can verify that you have python with...
   ```
   which python
   ```
-  which should return something like `/home/yourname/miniconda3/bin/python`
+  this command should return something like `/home/yourname/miniconda3/bin/python`
   * Verify that it works with
   ```
   python --version